Listening to Organizational Decline: How Ignorance Isn’t Bliss

 - Incentivize Feedback: Offer rewards for sensational invention ideas, like New York’s infamous pizza rat becoming a city legend.

 Running a company often feels like trying to assemble a complex IKEA bookshelf.
 On paper, it seems straightforward: a set of clear instructions, a variety of pieces that should fit together perfectly, and the promise of a finished product that looks great.
-But, in practice, things often don’t go as planned.
+However, in practice, things often don’t go as planned.
 The pieces don’t always fit, there are unexpected gaps in the instructions, and you may even end up with a few extra screws or boards that don’t seem to belong anywhere.

 The Instructions: Ambiguity in Planning